Sublink pushdown

 (11 rows)

-Enable sublink pushdown by enabling CBQT
+Enable sublink pushdown via CBQT

 -- Enable CBQT

-SET polar_enable_cbqt to on;
+SET polar_enable_cbqt TO on;

 -- Enable sublink pushdown

-SET polar_cbqt_pushdown_sublink to on;
+SET polar_cbqt_pushdown_sublink TO on;

 EXPLAIN ANALYZE SELECT * FROM (SELECT a, sum(b) b FROM t_big GROUP BY a)v WHERE a IN (SELECT a FROM t_small);